Jaypee2109/iot_project/README.md

 # IOT final Project

-for demo and report go to alarm/lib
+for Project report go to alarm/lib